 Mobile and Native Advertising: Yahoo goes BooHoo!

 This was a brilliant idea and given Mayer’s previous experience with Google and her work on the Google homepage.
-However, the execution was flawed and there were several underlying factors that made this project doomed from the get-go.
+However, the execution was flawed, and several underlying factors made this project doomed from the get-go.